-In 2021, Caleb co-directed, filmed, and edited the feature-length documentary Green is the New Black, which screened at international film festivals in 2022 and is now streaming on Docplay and Apple TV.
-His short documentary Blue and Gold premiered at the Byron Bay Film Festival, was acquired by SBS On Demand, and earned him an ACS Gold award for Cinematography.
-He recently added a second ACS Gold award to his name for his work on the recent Doco-Short ‘Awake’, cementing his reputation as a talented and dedicated visual storyteller.
+In 2021, he co-directed, filmed, and edited the feature-length documentary Green is the New Black, which screened internationally at film festivals in 2022 and is now available on Docplay and Apple TV.
+His short documentary, Blue and Gold, premiered at the Byron Bay Film Festival, was acquired by SBS On Demand, and earned him an ACS Gold award for Cinematography.

 I acknowledge the Gadigal and Wangal People of the Eora Nation, the traditional custodians of the lands where I live, learn and work.